alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-09-11-tijaniyyah.md

 ---
+hijri: Muharram 22, 1442
+lang: en
 layout: post
-publisher: alsalafiyyah@icloud.com
-title: "The Ruling on Tijaniyyah Sufi Order"
-hijri: "Muharram 22, 1442"
-lang: en
-tags: [ibn-baz]
-translation: false
-category: [sects]
-source: "Majallat al-Buhuth, issue no. 39, pg.
-145-148"
-summary: "Tijaniyyah is an innovated Tariqah and Muslims are not permitted to follow innovated Tariqahs, whether the Tijaniyyah or any other."
+mass_edited: true
 muftis:
   shaykh:
   - name: Shaykh Ibn Baz
     url: /biography/binbaz/
+publisher: alsalafiyyah@icloud.com
+source: Majallat al-Buhuth, issue no. 39, pg.
+145-148
+summary: Tijaniyyah is an innovated Tariqah and Muslims are not permitted to follow innovated Tariqahs, whether the Tijaniyyah or any other.
+tags:
+- ibn-baz
+title: The Ruling on Tijaniyyah Sufi Order
+translation: false
 ---

 ### Question: